jamesfed/0DayMitigations/README.md

 ## No single one of these pratices will save you, think in layers!

 * **Hide**
-  * Not the best option but it will buy you time
+  * Not the best option but it will buy you time.
   * Does your service appear on Shodan.io listed as that service?
 * **Block access from and to known malicious**
   * It's already known to be malicious - why wouldn't you block it?
 * **Restrict opportunities for execution**
-  * Block file transfer, sandbox, block unrecognised file execution
+  * Block file transfer, sandbox, block unrecognised file execution.
 * **Detect and prevent abnormal activities**
-  * Block access from and to known malicious
   * Why is that server reaching out to threatactor420.com?
 * **Limit the overall impact/scope**
-  * Ok you’ve been compromised, lets prevent lateral movement
+  * Ok you’ve been compromised, lets prevent lateral movement.

 ## Not all threat actors are the same

-* Casual
+* Casual.
-  * Doesn't take much to stop
+  * Do not take much to stop.
-* Determined - low skill
+* Determined - low skill.
-  * Hiding probably won't work
+  * Hiding probably won't work.
-* Determined - high skill
+* Determined - high skill.
-  * Realistic probibility will have access to an exploit before you've patched
+  * Realistic probibility will have access to an exploit before you've patched.
-* Nation State/Advanced persistent threat
+* Nation State/Advanced persistent threat.
-  * Highly likely will have access to an exploit before you've patched
+  * Highly likely will have access to an exploit before you've patched.

 </details>